jinghuazhao/Computational-Statistics/docs/SYSTEMS.md

 When VirtualBox failed to start a session, one can enter MS-DOS prompt as adminstrator, and issue command `bcdedit /set hypervisorlaunchtype off` and restart the computer.

+When there is error message `VirtualBox Failed to open session for Virtual Machine`, then right click the machine and `Discard Saved state`.
+Otherwise, uninstall VirtualBox and reinstall.

 ## Windows Hyper-V

 Web page: [https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v)